 Cooperate and exchange experiences with other members of the regional policy community by joining DG Regio's Yammer network.

-(The original RegioNetwork2020 webplatform will be closed at the end of March 2013, so make the switch soon!)
+(The original RegioNetwork2020 webplatform was closed at the end of March 2013)

 ALSO DANUBE (Advanced Logistic Solutions for Danube Waterway) was a Research and Demonstration project within the 5th Framework Programme of the European Union.
 The overall objective was to increase significantly the use of inland waterway as a key transport mode within intermodal door-to-door logistic chains, focusing on the Danube axis.